darinz/DL/02_Neural_Network/01_perceptrons.md

 > The step function is *not differentiable* at $`x = 0`$, which is why more advanced neural networks use differentiable activation functions (like sigmoid or ReLU) for gradient-based optimization.

 ### Decision Boundary

+> **Intuition:** Imagine drawing a line on a piece of paper to separate red dots from blue dots.
+The perceptron tries to find the best line (or plane/hyperplane) to do this.

 The perceptron creates a linear decision boundary in the input space: